Predict Prevent Prevail

 The app analyzes your genetic risk of a wide range of preventable disease.
-You'll learn what path your genes are putting you on for diseases such as cancer, heart disease and diabetes.
+You'll learn what path your genes are putting you on for diseases such as cancer and heart disease.

 Knowing your risk means having the chance to lower it.
 The app provides you with an actionable report that provides clear solutions for optimizing your health.

 Be proactive and use the information obtained from your genes to protect your health.

 This app can analyze data from any laboratory or genetic test.

 - The sample report below is from an individual's whole genome sequencing data.
 The app can also analyze data from 23andMe, Ancestry.com, Genes for Good and almost all other genetic testing providers.

 - This app is powered by Sequencing.com's Universal Compatibility technology, which allows the app to be able to analyze genetic data from any source.